BlesslinJerishR/BlesslinJerishR/README.md

 </h1> -->

 - FullStack OverFlow Developer
-- Gone through many dropouts than breakups .
+- Gone through more dropouts than breakups .
 - I am not in the Team La Va Da ,
 - I am the Team .
 - I see no God up here ,